chrisdchristo/capsule-maven-plugin/README.md

 ```

 For the fat jar, the plugin only embeds dependencies that are scoped ```compile``` or ```runtime```, so any other scoped dependency will not be embedded (such as ```provided```).
-Capsule will download the rest at runtime.
+Capsule will download the rest at runtime (the plugin will mark these dependencies in the manifest so Capsule will indeed do this).

 ## Excluding Transitive dependencies in the fat jar

-By default, the plugin will embed the dependencies and their transitive dependencies, so that the jar can run without needing to download anything.
+By default, the plugin will embed the dependencies and their transitive dependencies (i.e dependencies of dependencies), as they will also be required to run the app.

 However if transitive dependencies are not desired then this can be turned off.
 Simply set the configuration property `transitive` to false: